sbbreen/sphinx-indexer/README.md

   	$ sudo service sphinxsearch start

 This repository is focused on the indexing mecahnisms of the sphinx package.
 As the sphinx package is large, we have not cloned all of the files into this repository.
 The files we have worked with come from the build/sphinx/sphinx/util folder of the sphinxsearch paakage.
-To utilize this project, replace the stemmer.py docstrings.py and tags.py
+To utilize this project, replace the ```stemmer.py``` ```docstrings.py``` and ```tags.py```

-    $ build/sphinx/sphinx/util
+    $ cd build/sphinx/sphinx/util

 The subdirectory sphinx is the main working module within the sphinx search package.